-The advantage of WordPress as a CMS is that it allows you to publish content such as written text, audio and video and have it online within minutes, unlike traditional static websites which can take hours to build and hours to update, which can cost you each time – unless you’re familiar with building or editing html sites.
+The advantage of using WordPress as a CMS for your business is that it allows you to publish content such as written text, audio, video and images, and have it online within minutes.
+Traditional static websites on the other had can take hours to build and hours to update and can cost you to amend each time – unless you’re familiar with building or editing HTML sites.

-Some years ago, I decided to put up a new website for one of my services.
-I was using a template (something I rarely do) and, it came with very clear step-by-step instructions.
+Some years ago, I decided to put up a new html website for one of my services.
+I was using a template (something I rarely do) but it came with very clear step-by-step instructions.

-Now, I hit some snags, which I eventually resolved, but the one thing I had to do which drove me crazy was sit at my PC for hours writing content for the site since I couldn’t publish the site on the web for the world to see until ALL the pages were complete.
+Now, I hit some snags, which I eventually resolved, but the one thing I had to do which drove me crazy was sitting at my PC, for hours, writing content for the site since I couldn’t publish the site on the web for the world to see until ALL the pages were complete.

-And to me, this is the one of the biggest “plusses” of using a content management system such WordPress … you get the site up, write your first post (I always recommend 5 to start with though) and you are ready to do business online and invite the search engines to come visit your site.
+And to me, this is one of the biggest “plusses” of using a content management system such WordPress …

-I do also suggest you complete your About, Services and Contact pages too since people are naturally curious and will want to know more about you and the story behind why you’re doing what you’re doing.
+I do also suggest you complete your About, Services and Contact pages too, since people are naturally curious and will want to know more about you and the story behind why you’re doing what you’re doing.

-But, there is no need to wait until you’ve written those pages to publish your site for the world to see.
-You can build as you go … little by little, step by step, flexibility that doesn’t come with building html sites.
+But, the point is, there is no need to wait until you’ve written all of those pages to publish your site for the world to see.
+You can build as you go … little by little, step by step … flexibility that doesn’t come with building traditional HTML sites.

 This brings me to another Big plus of having a blog …